 Warren Buffett, arguably the most famous investor on the planet, has a net worth of around $83 billion.
 He is frequently described as a value investor.
 What does that mean?
 And can anyone be a value investor?

 Yes, nearly anyone can be a value investor in that the concept is easy to grasp.
-It's a way of approaching investing like sifting through a pile of clothes in a bargain basement or scouring for coupons.
+This investment strategy is a way of approaching investing like sifting through a pile of clothes in a bargain basement or scouring for coupons.

 Value investors look for diamonds in the rough: investments or companies that are undervalued and have significant opportunity to grow and appreciate.
 Its principles were developed by Buffett's mentor, his one-time Columbia University professor Benjamin Graham.

-Value investing is a type of fundamental investing, meaning that it uses straightforward, publicly accessible company data like its market capitalization, profits and losses, and anything else you might quickly glean from a company's quarterly report.
+Value investing is a type of fundamental investing, meaning that it uses straightforward, publicly accessible company data like its market capitalization, profits and losses, and anything else you might quickly glean from a company's financial statements.
+Value investors often look for low ratios for the stock prices relative to the company's book value, its earnings (price to earnings ratio), and its revenues.

 Video by Stephen Parkhurst